 Faculty from the partner universities offer courses at VIU, all taught in English.
 You will have an opportunity to take courses from all of these international scholars, and will enjoy a truly international academic experience by mixing with your European peers.
 Although no previous knowledge of Italian is required, it is strongly recommended that you begin study of the language before arriving in Venice.
 Italian language will be a required course for you on the Duke in Venice program.

-The fall Arts & Media program is a complete, exciting semester for you if you have some background in--or want to learn more about--art, music, theater, fashion, and media, including magazine and book publishing, advertising, film, and television.
-The program offers you the opportunity to earn four Duke credits: three credits for courses taught by Duke faculty and one credit for an internship in an arts and/or media area of interest.
+The fall Creative Industries is a complete, exciting semester for you if you have some background in--or want to learn more about--art, music, theater, fashion, and media, including magazine and book publishing, advertising, film, and television.
+The program offers you the opportunity to earn three to four Duke credits: three credits for courses taught by Duke faculty and one credit for an internship in the creative industries.
+Students may elect to take one course at NYU instead of one of the Duke courses.
+NYU course credit will come back as study away transfer credit.
 Please note that this program is open to students from all majors.

 The Duke in LA program takes advantage of Los Angeles as one of the most significant cultural centers of an increasingly globalized United States and as one of the most diverse and interesting megacities worldwide.